MahimaR0927/spotify-clustering-project/README.md

    - This will also generate clustered_spotify.csv in the data folder

 **Note: Alternatively, you can also clone this repo, cd spotify-clustering-project, open, and run these files (using the same order of steps for running notebooks) in VS Code with the Jupyter Extension (Microsoft) extension installed.**

-## Purpose and Goal
-This project investigates whether unsupervised machine learning (K-means clustering) can discover mood labels associated in songs using only audio features, without any specified mood labels as input.
-And through this project I attempt to answer: *Do clusters formed from audio features naturally correspond to overall human-perceived moods?*

-## What I Did
-- Cleaned and stored song data in a SQLite database
-- Selected and normalized audio features (e.g. tempo, energy, valence, etc)
-- Applied K-Means clustering with k=4 chosen via the elbow method/silhouette score
-- Evaluated clusters using silhouette score and stability analysis
-- Visualized clusters with PCA and heatmaps
-- Built a simple recommendation system using cosine similarity to see whether clustering worked, by finding similar songs for a given song input